 Days 1–5: Explore Copenhagen and its surrounds, including Elsinore Castle, Utzon’s Bagsvaerd Church and the exceptional Louisiana Art Museum.
 Enjoy a day trip to Wallander-country visiting Lund and the standing stones of Ales.

 Days 6–9: Discover Oslo with its modern architecture, fine art collections and Viking history.
-Experience the natural beauty of the Norwegian Fjords and relax in Bergen.
+Explore the natural beauty of the Norwegian Fjords and relax in Bergen.

 Days 10–15: Fly to Reykjavik.
 Explore the geysers, volcanos and the rugged isolated coastlines of Iceland.
 Experience the untouched beauty of the Snaefellsnes Peninsula by coach and tour a lava cave.